 While researchers were testing the products’ functionality and evaluating usability, James Weatherell led the RC IT team (Safet Berberi and Miles Macchiaroli) in a technical evaluation, looking at the overall system architecture, security and authentication, vendor lock-in protection, and much more.
 We also reached out to Joe Zurba for a confidential vendor security analysis.

-At the end of the PoC, we collected feedback from users through a Qualtics survey developed by Kathleen Keating.
-Both RSpace and eLABJournal rated well, but eLABJournal rated higher on most questions, particularly inventory support, protocols support, and vendor supplied support and training.
+At the end of the PoC, we collected feedback from users through a Qualtrics survey developed by Kathleen Keating.
+Both RSpace and eLabJournal rated well, but eLabJournal rated higher on most questions, particularly inventory support, protocols support, and vendor supplied support and training.
 It should be noted that document organization was split, with some users preferring the less structured document management found in RSpace.
-From the technical viewpoint, while there were positives to note for both products, eLABJournal was also preferred.
+From the technical viewpoint, while there were positives to note for both products, eLabJournal was also preferred.

 Written by Joanna Loveluck, Project Manager, Research Computing, Harvard Medical School Information Technology